Skip to content

 • Full Search: Used for search result pages.

-• Browse: Used for overview pages. (e.g. Category pages, the frontpage)
+• Browse: Used for overview pages. (e.g. Category pages, the front page)

 • Details: Used for the content or product page itself.